precocity/gcp-retail-workshop-2018/ingestion/README.md

 git clone https://github.com/GoogleCloudPlatform/DataflowTemplates.git
 cd DataflowTemplates
 ```
-2. Create a bucket in GCS to deploy the Dataflow jobs:<br/>
+2. Create a bucket in GCS to deploy the Dataflow jobs, be sure to replace **[unique-dataflow-bucket-name]** before you execute the command:<br/>
 _Note: The bucket that you will be creating in this step will be used in rest of the steps_
 ```
 gsutil mb gs://[unique-dataflow-bucket-name]